Kas Turkey beaches

 How to get around Kas

 Although Kas itself is very walkable, getting in and out is rather difficult without a car.
-The reason for this is that the primary highway is located high up the mountain whereas the town of Kas is located right by the water at the bottom.
+The reason for this is that the primary highway is located high up the mountain, a very steep uphill climb from the Centre of town.

 Although certainly possible to walk up, we would not recommend it in the summer heat.
-We rented a car and at times even the car slowed down while going up the steep slope.
+We rented a car and at times even the car struggled a bit while going up the steep slope.

 Overall car rentals are quite affordable.
 We averaged around 30-40$ per day.